aziz/PlainTasks/Readme.md

 ### [HKC] NOTE: The following documents need updates to match the codes I changed.
 Please get the code from the original repo.

+### [HKC] NOTE: The code and features are different.
+The following document reflects that.
+Code is tested under the follow set-up
+- Mac (running Catalina)
+- Sublime 3 (Build 3211)

 An opinionated todo-list plugin for Sublime Text (2 & 3) editor
 ![](http://cl.ly/image/1q100Q212o2Q/ss.png)

 ## Installation
-To install this plugin, you have two options:

-1. If you have Package Control installed, simply search for `PlainTasks` to install.
+To install this plugin, you will need to clone this repo and put it under your Sublime package directory.
+The version in Package Central is of Aziz's.

-2. Clone source code to Sublime Text packages folder.
+1. Clone source code to Sublime Text packages folder.

 ## Start a new todo-list
 Bring up the command palette (it’s <kbd>⌘ + shift + p</kbd> in OS X and <kbd>ctrl + shift + p</kbd> in Windows) and type `task` and select `Tasks: New document` command.